 It is within individual food energetics, that we are able to utilize their collective therapeutic benefits.

-Using “Food Energetics” as our guiding principle, Pet-Tao formulates diets with unique ingredients designed specifically to keep the body in harmony or return the body to harmony in the presence of disease.
+We use“Food Energetics” as our guiding principle.
+We formulate our diets with unique ingredients to keep the body in harmony or return the body to harmony.

 One force cannot exist without the other and often times one force is the origin for the other.
 The Yin/Yang forces are in constant motion, conflict, and struggle.